CDLUC3/dmsp_aws_prototype/README.md

      \__,_|/_/    \_| '__/|_| |_|_____|_'__/     |_| |_|
  -------------------|-|-------------------------------------

-This repository manages the infrastructure of the DMPHub 2.0 in the AWS environment
+This repository manages the infrastructure for the DMPHub metadata repository

 <img src="architecture-v4.png?raw=true">